Tourism Infrastructure Fund panel

 A panel of independent advisers, tourism sector and government representatives reviews Tourism Infrastructure Fund applications and makes recommendations to the Minister of Tourism.

-The Tourism Infrastructure Panel has 4 members appointed by the Minister of Tourism.
+The Tourism Infrastructure Panel is appointed by the Minister of Tourism.

 The current members of the Tourism Infrastructure Panel are: